a-dev-mobile/turn_gen/README.md

 ...
 ```

-In the examples above, you can combine different options from other methods or libraries (in the future)
+In the examples above, you can combine different options from other methods

 #### Additional variable settings